-Director Since 2015 Director Qualifications Ir.
-Roberts brings over 35 years of hands-on experience in the casual dining and entertainment industries, erving in various senior leadership roles in both industries, as well as public company board experience.
-He Board Committees: provides knowledge and understanding of the restaurant industry, and the leadership ability to continue executing on the Company's strategic vision.
+Director since 2013 Director Qualifications Age: 61 Mr. Roberts brings over 35 years of hands-on experience in the casual dining and entertainment industries, serving in various senior leadership roles in both industries, as well as public company board experience.
+He Board Committees: None provides knowledge and understanding of the restaurant industry, and the leadership ability to continue executing on the Company's strategic vision.
 Other Public Company Boards: SP Plus Corporation